rackerlabs/design-system/_component_design/description-list.md

 ## Loading state

-When a data value loads, the system should display the key label and the word **Loading...** (ellipses included) in the data value field.
+When a data value loads, the system should display the label and the word **Loading...** (ellipses included) in the data value area.

 {% endcolumn %}